rweldzius/PSC4375_S2025/README.md

  * Summarize and visualize data
  * Be able to use linear regression to analyze data
  * Understand uncertainty in data analysis and how to quantify it
- * Use professional tools for data analysis such as R and
+ * Use professional tools for data analysis such as R and RStudio

 [Back to ToC](#table-of-contents)